Skip to main content

 We will use standard URL encoding (%2F) on the client side and configure the embedded Tomcat server to pass encoded slashes through to Spring MVC.
 Entity IDs will not be normalized or transformed — they must match exactly what the identity provider returns.

-The solution has three layers:
+The solution has four layers:

 1. Frontend: Encode IDs with encodeURIComponent